MonetDBSolutions/mal-profiler-backend/doc/source/internals.rst

+.. _internals:

 Internals
 =========

+.. _data_structures:

 Data Structures
 ---------------

 The internal representation of the profiler information is expressed using a number of Python data structures that map more or less directly to the tables in the database.
 These are:

-- ``event``
-  This is a Python dictionary that holds metadata about individual instructions in a MAL plan.
+- ``event`` This is a Python dictionary that holds metadata about individual instructions in a MAL plan.
 In fact the MonetDB server emits two such events for each instruction: one at the beginning of execution and one at the end.
 The dictionary has the following keys:

     ``session``
       The MonetDB server UUID.

+      This field is *always* present.

     ``tag``
       An increasing number, different for each query in a specific server.
 The combination of `session` and `tag`, uniquely identifies a query.

+      This field is *always* present.

     ``pc (program counter)``
       An increasing number, different for each instruction in the plan of a query.
+This field is *always* present.

     ``execution_state``
       Shows the execution state of the instruction.
 It takes the